Ulysses Arts

 David Parry and David Alan Miller, conductors

-SRCD 2423: The Piano Works: Solo and Duo: double album
+SRCD 2423: The Piano Works: Solo and Duo

 The Lilly Leaf and The Grasshopper, The Transformation of that Naked Ape, An African Shrine, The Road through Samarkand, St. Antony and the Beggar, Intercom Baby.
 For two Pianos - Aubade, Eventide, The Road Through Samarkand.